Can you really finance an RV Park (or any other “business property”) with no money down?

 SBA Down Payment Requirements

-The SBA rules are very flexible concerning the source of the usual down payment typically needed to fund a start-up business or to purchase someone else’s business.
+In fact, the SBA rules are very flexible concerning the source of down payment typically needed to fund a start-up business or to purchase someone else’s business.

 Some SBA 7a lenders routinely provide financing of up to 90% for RV Parks – including ground up construction.
-I mention the 7a specifically because it can be used to finance goodwill and rarely requires more than 10% for the purchase of most businesses, whereas the SBA 504 loan frequently requires 15% to 20% down and can only be used for real estate and FF&E/equipment, although if the transaction is an expansion of an existing rv park business, it may be possible to get a 504 with just 10% down.
+I mention the 7a specifically because it can be used to finance goodwill and rarely requires more than 10% for the purchase of most businesses, whereas the SBA 504 loan frequently requires 15% to 20% down and can only be used for real estate and FF&E/equipment, although if the transaction is an expansion of an existing rv park business, the requied down is 15% down.